Constraints on inelastic dark matter from the CDEX-1B experiment: Constraints on iDM

 \subsection{Results}

 Using the above method, we calculate constraints on inelastic WIMPs for various $m_\chi$ and $\delta$ values.
-The low 1.5 keVee analysis threshold of CDEX-1B allows the studies of the expanded parameter space of $\delta \ge 2$ keV and $m_\chi \ge 10$ GeV.
-Moreover, as can be seen from Eq.~\ref{eq:vgm}, constrained by the Galactic escape velocity of WIMPs~\cite{SHM}, there exists an upper limit to the detectable $\delta$ for any given $m_\chi$ values.
+The low 1.5 keVee analysis threshold of CDEX-1B allows studies of the expanded parameter space with $\delta \ge 2$ keV and $m_\chi \ge 10$ GeV.
+Moreover, as can be seen from Eq.~(\ref{eq:vgm}), constrained by the Galactic escape velocity of WIMPs~\cite{SHM}, there exists an upper limit to the detectable $\delta$ for any given $m_\chi$ value.
+Additionally, as discussed in Sec.~\ref{sec4_2}, the systematic downward deviations of the background model relative to the experimental spectrum in the 10--70 keVee region lead to conservative limits on the inelastic WIMP cross section.